 The US State Department advises LGBTQ travelers that homosexuality is illegal in Bhutan, and the law is enforced.
 Punishment can include prison sentences of one month to one year.
 Tobacco users should know that the sale of tobacco (cigarettes, chewing tobacco or other tobacco products) is effectively banned throughout Bhutan.
 (Bhutan remains the only country in the world to enforce this policy.)
 Penalties for possession or use of tobacco might be severe.
 That said, due to a parliamentary amendment in 2012, the country now allows visitors to import a limited quantity of cigarettes and tobacco products into the country for personal use only.
 To do so without facing fines, one must have receipts proving the payment of import duties.

 What is Backroads

 Established in 1979, Backroads is a pioneer in active, immersive and off-the-beaten-path travel.
 Now operating adventure tours in over 50 countries, our passion for discovery and our desire to experience the world in original ways continue to inspire our pursuit of new adventures.
-We hope this guide will be enlightening to you as you plan your next great Bhutan adventure!
+Explore all our Bhutan tours here, and we hope this guide will be enlightening as you plan your next great adventure!